cnyuanh/malaria_mitogenome/SamplingTest/README.md

 3. ali.sh and subordinate\_ali.sh: Aligns the sequences.
 4. remove.sh: Reports wich sequences produces assemblies of good quality and which sequences must be realigned at a higher rate.
 5. clean.sh: Cleans the Results directory.
 6. quality.sh: Check if there are assemblies with more than an arbitrary threshold of ambiguities.
-The threshold is passed to the script as an argument.

 ##Usage: